BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 // joins the array items into a single string
 // and returns the new joined string

+// Random Number generation
+const myRandomNumber = Math.random();
+// random() functions generates a random number between 0 and up to but not including 1 and returns that number
 ```

 ### Javascript commands